-James et al. (2004) measured tumour necrosis factor α and interleukin 1β in their study.
+James et al. (2004) measured tumour necrosis factor α and interleukin 1 β in their study in which subjects consumed 1.5 g/day SDA for three weeks, then 3.0 g/day SDA for a further three weeks.
 Both of these inflammatory cytokines are known to decrease in response to the ingestion of fish oil; the mechanism however is not known.
-The study showed that both tumour necrosis factor α and interleukin 1β decreased in the subjects who received SDA, although this decrease also occurred in the placebo and EPA treated groups such that there were no statistically significant differences between the groups at the end of the study.
-There were also no consistent differences among the fatty acids regarding their effect on lipopolysaccharide-stimulated synthesis of prostaglandin E214 or on thromboxane A215 synthesis during blood clotting.
+The study showed that both tumour necrosis factor α and interleukin 1 β decreased in the subjects who received SDA, although this decrease also occurred in the placebo and EPA treated groups such that there were no statistically significant differences between the groups at the end of the study.
+There were also no consistent differences among the fatty acids regarding their effect on lipopolysaccharide-stimulated synthesis of prostaglandin E218 or on thromboxane A219 synthesis during blood clotting.
 And there were no significant differences between groups in concentrations of fasting triacylglycerol or of total, LDL or HDL cholesterol.
-One subject in the EPA group withdrew from the study; the reason was not provided.

-Harris et al. (2008) reported no significant differences between groups for any of the physiological endpoints considered (heart rate, blood pressure, body weight), the lipid endpoints (total, LDL-, HDL-cholesterol, triglycerides) or on platelet function.
+Harris et al. (2008) reported no significant differences between groups consuming the equivalent of 2.42 g/day of SDA for any of the physiological endpoints considered (heart rate, blood pressure, body weight), the lipid endpoints (total, LDL-, HDL-cholesterol, triglycerides) or on platelet function.
 No serious adverse events were reported.
 Non-serious adverse events related to gastrointestinal distress were evenly distributed across all three groups.
-Twelve of the 45 participants initially enrolled withdrew for reasons described as "non-serious adverse events".
+Twelve of the initial 45 participants withdrew for reasons described as "non-serious adverse events".

-Lemke et al. (2010), the study with the highest dose of SDA, investigated the effect of SDA on fasting serum total cholesterol, LDL-cholesterol, HDL-cholesterol and triglycerides.
-No statistically significant results were reported between the SDA treatment group and the placebo group; nor between the SDA treatment group and the EPA treatment group.
-Selfreported adverse events, such as gastrointestinal disorders, did not differ between treatment groups; nor did body weight or BMI.
+Lemke et al. (2010), the study with the highest dose of SDA (4.2 g/day), investigated the effect of SDA on fasting serum total cholesterol, LDL-cholesterol, HDL-cholesterol and triglycerides.
+No statistically significant differences were reported between the SDA treatment group and the placebo group; nor between the SDA treatment group and the EPA treatment group.
+Self-reported adverse events, such as gastrointestinal disorders, did not differ between treatment groups; nor did body weight or BMI.
 Similar numbers of participants in each treatment group did not complete the study protocol.
 The two main reasons non-completion were attributed to "withdrawal of consent" and "loss to follow up"; none of these were attributed to adverse events associated with the treatments.
 There was one case of gastroenteritis with dehydration that occurred in the SDA group and one case of gastroenteritis in the control group.
 These were considered serious adverse events that resolved completely after treatment was discontinued.
 However, the authors did not comment on the attribution of the treatments to these events.

-In the open label study, Surette et al. (2004) reported no significant differences between baseline and week 4 in serum total, LDL- or HDL-cholesterol.
-However, there was a significant fall in serum triglycerides of 21% (p<0.05) as a result of consuming Echium oil.
-None of the reported adverse events were considered to be associated with Echium oil.
+In the open label study, where participants consumed about 1.9 g/day SDA, Surette et al. (2004) reported no significant differences between baseline and week 4 in serum total, LDLor HDL-cholesterol.
+However, there was a significant fall in serum triglycerides of 21% (p<0.05) as a result of consuming echium oil.
+None of the reported adverse events were considered to be associated with echium oil.
 There were no dropouts in this study.